"The captain doesn't back down": Sánchez tries to "save the course" despite doubts and discouragement in the PSOE

 Sánchez has also promised to include all the organization's financial and budgetary information, including grants and the annual salaries of all officials, on the PSOE's transparency portal.

 The Socialist leader also proposes strengthening the anonymous and secure nature of the internal whistleblower channel.
-Whistleblowers will be provided with financial and psychological protection, and officials will be required to report any irregularities they detect within the party, unless they decide to pursue legal action or a public whistleblower protection mechanism.
+Whistleblowers will be provided financial and psychological protection, and officials will be required to report any irregularities they detect within the party, unless they decide to resort to legal action or a public whistleblower protection mechanism.

 Sánchez has announced the development of an anti-fraud and anti-corruption protocol, at the proposal of the PSC (Spanish Socialist Workers' Party).
 The new tool will integrate the "currently scattered" internal regulations and incorporate new forms of oversight, such as tax compliance reports.